Descanonge/neba/docs/source/data/existing_modules.rst

 ****************

 The *Dataset* class is expected to be populated by modules (see :ref:`module-system`).
-Here is a quick description of modules that are bundled with this package.
+Here is a quick description of modules that are already defined.

 The features managed by the modules presented below inherit from abstract classes that define the API for that feature.
 Note that they are not defined through the :external+python:mod:`abc` module, and thus will not raise if instantiated.
 These classes are more guidelines than strict protocols.

-.. note:: For developers
+.. admonition:: For developers

     Nevertheless it is advised to keep a common signature for module subclasses, relying on keyword arguments if necessary.
 This helps ensure